-A total of 4.5 billion yen (down 6.1% year on year), consisting of net premiums written and gains on investments, was added to the risk reserves of direct insurance companies recorded as entrusted reserves.
-The risk reserves of direct insurance companies at the end of the fiscal year under review came to 46.8 billion yen (down 40.0% year on year), the result of the withdrawal of reinsurance claims of 34.9 billion yen and advertising and publicity expenses of 0.9 billion yen.
+JER added a total of 3.1 billion yen (down 30.8% year on year), including net premiums written and investment income, to the risk reserves of direct insurance companies recorded as entrusted reserves.
+The risk reserves of direct insurance companies at the end of the fiscal year under review came to 47.7 billion yen (up 1.8% year on year) after withdrawing advertising and publicity expenses of 2.3 billion yen.